Scalingo/documentation/_posts/platform/app/2000-01-01-app-manifest.md

 ---
 title: Scalingo JSON Manifest
-modified_at: 2020-10-26 00:00:00
+modified_at: 2020-11-18 00:00:00
 tags: app review apps one-click manifest
 ---

-The manifest is an **optional** file named `scalingo.json` you can add at the root of your repository to configure [review apps]({% post_url platform/app/2000-01-01-review-apps %}) and [one-click deploy button]({% post_url platform/deployment/2000-01-01-one-click-deploy %}), its intent is to configure how an application should be created.
+The manifest is an **optional** file named `scalingo.json` you can add at the root of your repository to configure [review apps]({% post_url platform/app/2000-01-01-review-apps %}) and [one-click deploy button]({% post_url platform/deployment/2000-01-01-one-click-deploy %}).
+Its intent is to configure how an application should be created.

+If your application code is in a subdirectory configured through the [`PROJECT_DIR`]({% post_url platform/getting-started/2000-01-01-common-deployment-errors %}#project-in-a-subdirectory) environment variable, Scalingo detects the JSON manifest under this subdirectory.
+If there is no JSON manifest in the `PROJECT_DIR` folder, Scalingo tries to get the `scalingo.json` in every folder up to the root of your repository.

 ## Configuration of the Environment